anarchocactus/Marlin/README.md

 BTW: I have also measured the resistance of the heating cartridge to be sure to have a 24V version installed.
 Some folks reported the same problem because of using a 12V version in a 24V system.
 The resistance is around 15 Ohms.
 This is well within the bounds of a 24V/40W heating cartridge.

+**Update: I got some hints that maybe my heater and/or thermistor is not working like they are supposed to do.
+So I may have to invest some more work into the strange heating behaviour to get that sorted out.**

-### Known problems
+### Known issues

 * I noticed that the touch screen freezes when using "Restore Defaults" or sending GCODE M502.
 I filed a bug for that as well: https://github.com/MarlinFirmware/Marlin/issues/20849
-* There are some minor GUI glitches like cut-off strings and wild pixels when moving axis but nothing dramatical
+* There are some minor GUI glitches like cut-off strings and wild pixels when moving axis but nothing to really write home about